-In September of 2014 I paddled a kayak solo down 52 miles of the Green River through Utah’s Cayonlands National Park.
+In September of 2014 I paddled a kayak alone down 52 miles of the Green River through Utah’s Cayonlands National Park.
 With no rapids it is said to be America’s finest flatwater river trip.
-It is a typically safe journey of calming serenity, quiet, and beauty.
-It is light on worries and heavy on relaxation.
+It is a typically safe journey of serenity, quiet, and beauty.
 And, it almost took my life.
 This story is a testament to the old adage that bad things can happen when we least expect it.

 There is no terror like the realization that you are about to die.

 I have made the classic fatal sequence of those who drown: panic then exhaustion.
 The current has me pinned to the middle of the broad river.
 My futile attempts to swim to shore against swirling waters have expended my aerobic capacity, rendering me unable to continue treading water.
 My legs and arms are becoming dead weights.
-Gasping for air, heart thumping wildly, the muddy water splashes against my chin.
 If I could stand I would collapse in complete exhaustion.
 But, there is nothing to stand on, nothing to grab hold of, nobody there to throw me a life line.
 I’m about to go under.
-Just like that, I’m finished.

 Day One on the River

-The late morning sun feels hard on my shoulders.
+The noon sun feels hard on my shoulders.
 It is near 100 degrees this early September day.
-But, the river water cools as I dangle my hands into the liquid mud and use the paddle to splash my back.
+But, the river water cools as I dangle my hands into the liquid mud.
 I’m gliding on a wide tan-colored flatwater.
-The lazy current is only perceptible by glancing at slowly passing willows on the shore.
+The water seems completely still and I must glance at the willows on the riverbank to detect that I’m actually drifting at all.
 I float at walking speed.
 Red and tan banded cliffs rise a few hundred feet on both sides in brilliant clarity and texture under a perfect dome of blue.
-No clouds and no wind.
+There are no clouds.
 Leisurely paddle strokes here and there serve only to keep my kayak pointed downriver.
-I find I’m smiling a lot as I head into the Canyonlands.

 I establish a rhythm of slow steady paddling over the next few hours as the river wanders its way towards and then into Canyonlands National Park.
-The air remains still and hot with no shade.
-The water is flat, cool and muddy.
+The air remains still and hot with no shade, the water flat and cool.
 While paddling close to a willow-lined shore a beaver slips into the water and circles my kayak.
-It doesn’t seem pleased with my presence and as I drift away from it, it gives the water a solid slap with its tail.
+It doesn’t seem pleased with my presence and as I drift away from it, it gives the water a lazy slap with its tail.

 Before the trip I was told about the sudden gusts in Canyonlads that tend to scatter tents and canoes without warning, and, sure enough, the dead calm is broken by a wind out of nowhere.
 In a matter of minutes my hypnotic drift down a glossy river becomes a struggle against wind and wave.
 I start looking for a campsite.